NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Certain setups may require additional, and in some cases specialized, library dependency setup in order to function.
 This is mainly seen around certain display and input options.
 Ones to highlight include:

-* **U8g2** (monochrome OLED displays): When specifically using the CustomOLED display output option, make sure to either edit directly or define custom build defines for `HYDRO_UI_CUSTOM_OLED_I2C` and/or `HYDRO_UI_CUSTOM_OLED_SPI`.
-These should resolve to an appropriate U8g2 based device string, such as `U8G2_SSD1309_128X64_NONAME0_F_HW_I2C`, defined en-masse inside of the U8g2 library header file (note: the `_F_` part of the name implies a frame buffer exists for the device to provide non-flickering animations, and is recommended).
+* **U8g2** (monochrome OLED displays): The CustomOLED display output option uses `HYDRO_UI_CUSTOM_OLED_I2C` and/or `HYDRO_UI_CUSTOM_OLED_SPI` for allocating a custom U8g2 device.
+These defines should resolve to an appropriate U8g2 based device string, such as `U8G2_SSD1309_128X64_NONAME0_F_HW_I2C`, defined en-masse inside of the U8g2 library header file (note: the `_F_` part of the name implies frame buffer support for non-flickering animations - recommended).
 This custom option has static linkage against a single custom i2c/SPI device at a time and will require sketch modify/re-upload upon needing any changes.

-* **Adafruit ST7735** & **Adafruit ST7789** (color TFT displays): ST7735-based displays have a tag color enumeration that is defined by `SETUP_UI_GFX_ST7735_TAG`, while ST7789-based displays have a screen resolution enumeration that is defined by `SETUP_UI_GFX_ST7789_RES`.
-These tag color & screen resolution enumeration settings always have static linkage and will require sketch modify/re-upload upon needing changed.

-* **TFT_eSPI** (advanced color TFT displays /w full frame buffer & advanced sprite features): When specifically using the TFT display output option (in lieu of the default AdafruitGFX driven TFT options), user library setup is required via its `TFT_eSPI\User_Setup.h` library setup file.
+* **TFT_eSPI** (advanced color TFT display library): The TFT display output option (in lieu of the default AdafruitGFX driven TFT options) uses the configuration specified via its `TFT_eSPI\User_Setup.h` library setup file.
 This library always has static linkage and will require sketch modify/re-upload upon needing any changes.
 Use of this library is only recommended for advanced users.

 * **BSP_LCD** & **BSP Touch** (STM32746G-Discovery on STM32/mbed only): This particular setup can utilize a ChromaArt-based drawable (in place of U8g2Drawable) with STM32 LDTC frame buffer, and requires advanced user setup via the included `shared\tcMenu_Extra_BspUserSettings.h` library setup file.
 This library always has static linkage and will require sketch modify/re-upload upon needing any changes.
 Use of this library is only recommended for advanced users.

-* **Adafruit ST7789 /w CustomTFT**, **TFT_eSPI**: These options utilize the `TFT_GFX_WIDTH` and `TFT_GFX_HEIGHT` defines for the screen width/height (defaulting to TFT_eSPI's `TFT_WIDTH` and `TFT_HEIGHT` values if defined, else assuming standard 240x320), and should be either edited directly or defined through custom build defines.
+* **ST7789::CustomTFT**, **TFT_eSPI**: These options utilize the `TFT_GFX_WIDTH` and `TFT_GFX_HEIGHT` defines for the screen width/height (defaulting to TFT_eSPI's `TFT_WIDTH` and `TFT_HEIGHT` values if defined, else assuming standard 240x320), and should be either edited directly or defined through custom build defines.
 These values are statically linked and will require sketch modify/re-upload upon needing any changes.

 ### Initialization